Clubs and Organizations

 Purpose: To serve and grow closer to others and Christ

-Activities: Travel to Denver CHWC in June of 2019 – Open to Freshmen through Juniors
+Activities: Mission Trip in the Summer – Open to Freshmen through Juniors

 Purpose: To entertain ourselves and the masses!